jellyglitch/jellyglitch.github.io/README.md

 Markdown is better because of it's simplicity.
 Word has many formatting options, meanwhile Markdown has just what you need in documentation.
 It's also very easy to learn which is a bonus!

 - Why is my resume not showing up?
+There could be a couple of reasons:
-  Your resume may not appear immediately after getting hosted.
+  1. Your resume may not appear immediately after getting hosted.
 You may have to wait for a few minutes or longer for it to show up on the Github pages.
+  2. You didn't make your repository public.
+Go to `settings` again and at the bottom of the page you can check your repository's visibility.
+Make sure it's on `public`.
+  3. Your resume doesn't have the right file name.
+Make sure it's named `index.md`.